harshshredding/Convolutional-Composer-Classification/README.md

 ## Every Model Ever
-All the models start with a preamble like this where we import all the right stuff.
+All models start with a preamble like the following.
 ```
 import os
 import numpy as np